george-ajayiola/frontend-api-django/README.md

 - AWS ECS (Elastic Container Service)
 - AWS ALB (Application Load Balancer)
 - Docker
+  Deployment Architecture can be found in [Admin API](https://github.com/george-ajayiola/admin-api-flask) repo

 ## How Communication Works
 1. When a new book is added or removed via the Admin API, an event is published to RabbitMQ.